ilicaleksandar/ilicaleksandar.github.io/_posts/2021-08-02-engineering-laws-you-love-to-ignore.md

 ### 12. George Box's Law

 <blockquote>
-All models are wrong, but some are useful.
+"All models are wrong, but some are useful."
                             George Box
 </blockquote>